hackebrot/pytest-cookies/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, the ``cookies`` fixture will remove all baked projects.
-However, you can pass the flag ``keep-cookies-directories`` if you'd like
+However, you can pass the flag ``keep-baked-projects`` if you'd like
 to keep them (`it won't clutter`_, pytest will remove entries older than 3
 temporary directories):

 .. code-block::

-    $ pytest --keep-cookies-directories
+    $ pytest --keep-baked-projects

 Issues
 ------